Navajo Grammar Basic, Diné bizaad, Athabaskan or Athabascan

 The POSTPOSITION joins the OBJECT and VERB - this is the basic grammar.
 Diné bizaad SHIŁ yáʼátʼééh: [shił yáʼátʼééh] with me, it is good = it is good with me.
 Translation: I like the Navajo Language (Diné bizaad).
 Dibé BAA áhólyá: [baa áhólyá] about it/them, you take care of = you take care of or about it/them.
 Translation: You take care of the sheep (Dibé)!

 B - Prefixed Pronoun for He/She/It.
 I love Navajo for this reason, and many more!!!
 In other languages you find clictics for him/her/it.
 B covers all three - him/her/it.
 [Bił yáʼátʼééh] Based on the topic you have three options: He likes it, She likes it, It likes it.
 English forces you to use he, she, or it.
 For us, this still works in todayʼs world.
 Also, we donʼt have masculine or feminine articles.
 There no distinction.
 Our language is spiritual too.
 Baa shił hoozhoo! :)

-I find that most Navajos are ashamed to admit they donʼt know how the language comes together to make a simple sentence. :( I hope people learn it.
+I find that most Navajos (Athabaskan or Athabascan) are ashamed to admit they donʼt know how the language comes together to create a simple sentence.
 Once you wrap your head around the grammar it's less intimidating.
 The structure I just outlined above is difficult for most people to grasp right away.
+I'm certain the grammar would be similar to other Athabaskan languages too.
 Navajo grammar is simply structured and it's a beautiful language.